|

 There was no way in hell a girl like that would show up.
 Not for me.

-In the past, after the high school purges, we’d offered her a spot at the table.
+In the past, after the high school purges of The Nameless One, JR, and Becca, we’d offered her a spot at the table.

 Happened every game night.

-Before I got much deeper in thought, Weird Nikki redirected our focus, flagging us to open the table.
+Before I moved deeper into reminiscing, Weird Nikki redirected our focus, flagging us to open the table.

 Gene and Nate moved to opposite sides of the table, almost ceremoniously lifting large planks from the tabletop to reveal an inlaid holographic screen, the ultimate accessory for The Lords of Omni.